 Another important work by St. Francis is, Introduction to the Devout Life.
 The writing in this treatise is powerful, clear, and inspiring.
 This book carries with it the important mark of spirituality characteristic of this wonderful Doctor of the Church.
 In the tumultuous and distracting times we currently live in, it is often beneficial to take a step back in order to examine ourselves, to work towards a better understanding of what it means to live a life to the glory of God.
 This introduction, presented by St. Francis, is a guide for pursuing a holy and devout life while living in the world, not isolated from it.
 This is particularly important for the layman, since we are often confronted with the trials of the world in challenging and nefarious ways.
 In addition to this, the obstacles facing the Catholic Church, whether it is the common man or the Priest, are only going to increase in their intensity.
 If this is going to be our state of affairs in the future, and I believe it is, then we ought to prepare our hearts and minds for this scenario by constantly renewing ourselves with daily devotions to God.
 This book is a great tool for that end.

 St. Francis’s writings are vast.
-He is a saint that is for the common man and woman seeking to live their lives in devout fashion, aiming for His eternal glory in the beatific vision.
+He is a saint that is for the common man and woman seeking to live their lives in true devotion to Almighty God, aiming for His eternal glory in the beatific vision.

 Here are some highlights of his life (taken from chronology of his life found in the preface of Introduction to the Devout Life):